metap00/cybersecurity-journey/CompTIA Security+ (SYO-701)/README.md

 - [x] Domain 5 — studied, 80%+ on practice questions
 - [x] Full practice exam #1
 - [x] Full practice exam #2
+- [ ] As of 09.04.2026 I geep getting 85+ on first set of  practice exams from Jason Dion on Udemy
 - [ ] EXAM DAY -28.04.2026